 We communicate to all charities moving into Centric managed properties that they must seek permission before making any changes.
 Requests are reviewed on a case-by-case basis and if they include changing the appearance of the property we will consult you before granting permission for any changes.

 It’s understood by ourselves and our charity tenants that there will not be an excessive use of utilities while they are using the property.
 If this becomes the case, we can put measures in place to ensure that you will not foot the bill.
-Another benefit of having charity tenants occupy your property is that they are able to provide meter reading upon request, meaning that the utility usage is easily monitored.
+Another benefit of having charity tenants occupy your property is that they are able to provide meter readings upon request, meaning that the utility usage is easily monitored.

 Sometimes, landlords set limits on usage from the outset.
 For example, one of our landlords offered to cover the cost of utilities up until £500 per quarter.
 In the large multi-storey office buildings that we manage, charities contribute £50-100 a month towards utilities.
 We are flexible, and ready to discuss how we can meet your needs.
 If you do wish for the cost of normal utilities to be contributed towards (within the first 12 months), we need to know this before we begin marketing your property.